allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 After a message is sent to a subscriber, the subscriber must acknowledge the message.
 If a message is being processed and a subscriber is yet to acknowledge it, the message is called outstanding.

-The subscriber has a configurable, limited amount of time, known as the ackDeadline, to acknowledge the outstanding message.
+The subscriber has a configurable, limited amount of time, known as the acknowledgement deadline (ack-deadline), to acknowledge the outstanding message.
 After the deadline passes, the message is no longer considered outstanding, and Pub/Sub attempts to redeliver the message.

 Pub/Sub repeatedly attempts to deliver any message that is not yet acknowledged and not outstanding.